rozos/octave-nnet/README.txt

 PATCH INSTALLATION

 This patch solves the issue* created after the drop of the function 'finite' (deprecated in version 4.0).
-It also implements the leakyrelu activation function.
+It also implements the leakyrelu, relu, and leakybin activation functions.
 Having the Octave nnet package installed, do the following:

 1. find where the nnet package is installed (search for the file newff.m),